TTNApeldoorn/esp32-p1-node/hardware/readme.md

 # TTN-Apeldoorn P1-Node board and housing
 The P1-Node is designed with reproduction in mind.
 Therefore the PCB was desigened using <a href="https://kicad-pcb.org/" target="_blank">KiCad</a>.
-In addition the PCB was designed with an introduction to SMD soldering in mind.
+In addition, the PCB was designed with an introduction to SMD soldering in mind.
 Components are chosen to be "big" so they can be hand-soldered or using reflow techniques.
 The housing can be finished using basic drill techniques and some parts are 3D-printed.

 ## repository content
-The hardware part of the repository has 3 folders:
+The hardware part of the repository has 5 folders:

    1. Documentation
    2. Board (esp32-p1-node-board)